Everything You Need to Know About Pickup Truck Insurance

 A standard auto insurance policy for your personal pickup truck will cover damages you could cause to other people on the road, called liability coverage.
 Most plans will also cover damage you suffer in an accident and other forms of damage that could harm your car through full coverage.
 Trucks that are financed must have full coverage.

-If you have a semi-truck, dump truck, or tow truck, you’ll need a different type of insurance.
+If you have a semi-truck, dump truck, or tow truck, you’ll need a different type of insurance for a truck.
 Although it varies by state, car insurance providers often have a weight limit or an axle limit.
 If your car exceeds it, you’re not eligible for standard car insurance, and you’ll need further coverage.

 Liability Coverage